manuellacomerio/manuellacomerio/README.md

 I am Manuella Comerio (Manu for short), a sustainable development professional and (aspiring) urban data scientist.
 I've completed my MSc in Urban Analytics at the University of Glasgow in 2024 with a full scholarship from the Chevening scheme.
 During my studies, I developed my skills in R and Python programming.
-Currently I'm a Research Assistant at the Urban Big Data Centre, University of Glasgow working in the IDEAMAPS project.
+I also worked as a Research Assistant at the Urban Big Data Centre, University of Glasgow in the IDEAMAPS project, during which I furthered honed my programming, analytical and research skills.

 ### Fields of interest 🧐